Policy last updated

 - only examine and treat students where consent has been obtained as per the Smile Squad consent and other requirements chapter in these guidelines

-- be appropriately qualified and have the requisite knowledge, skill and expertise to provide Smile Squad services
+- be appropriately qualified and have the requisite knowledge, skill and expertise to provide Smile Squad services.

-Steps for implementing Smile Squad in your school
+Steps for implementing Smile Squad in schools

-Steps for implementing Smile Squad in your school
+Steps for implementing Smile Squad in schools

-Step 1: initial engagement
+Step 1: initial engagement and delivery of oral health packs

 The below information summarises the process for the initial engagement of Smile Squad.